 In the Innovator Recognition category, Mariana Kruger, who heads up the Product and Solutions Division within MTN Business South Africa, took the top spot.
 Mariana’s team provides services and solutions to an array of enterprise customers in South Africa, ranging from the top 1000 blue chip companies to SMEs.
 They all have their own unique requirements cutting across mobility, core connectivity, managed services, data centre services, internet of things, security services and cloud services.

-CEO’s Award: this award recognises an MTN employee that has made a difference within the organisation with the use of ICT and Technology.
+Mariana also received the CEO’s Award that recognises an MTN employee who has made a difference within the organisation with the use of ICT and technology.

 Winning in the SME Recognition category was Iman Malaka.
 She is the CEO, co-founder and majority shareholder of TIC-IT Telecoms.
 Prior to this she held various roles in the telecommunications industry.
 Iman is passionate about developing people around her.

 The Community Builder Recognition Award was handed over to Lindiwe Matlali, the Founder and CEO of Africa Teen Geeks.
 This is an NGO that teaches kids how to code.
 Lindiwe has received numerous accolades in Social Entrepreneurship, and continues to study at some of the world’s leading academic institutions, such as Columbia University in New York.

 The Graduate Award (Tertiary) was awarded to Tebatso Moape, recognised for her role as a Computer Science Lecturer at Tshwane University of Technology.
 In addition, she recently founded a non-profit organisation, Rebao ICT foundation and Youth Development.
 Its mission is to be a leading NPO that promotes, drives and instills technological skills through the use of ICT in marginalised communities.